YoannaLa/Boutique_crossFit/README.md

 The navigation is simple and consistent:
 * home page show nav bar
 * The logo at the top of the page is also the link to the home page.
-* Buttons can be used to navigate products sorting, products cateories and special offers
+* Buttons can be used to navigate products sorting, products categories and special offers
-* Search button, account and shopping basket buttons
+* Search button, profile, and shopping basket buttons
 * "Have a look" button which takes user to all products page
-* banner with a wrapping deal if the purchase spends more that £25
+* banner with a wrapping deal if the purchase spends more than £25

 The information provided should be easily visible:
 * The user see on which page they are, e.g. by using headers.